DhanalakshmiBC/third-own-gh-actions/README.md

 # **React Unit Testing with Jest and React testing Library**

+## **What is Jest ?**
+Jest is a JavaScript testing framework that is used for unit testing, snapshot testing, and coverage reporting.
+Jest can be used to test React components, and it is also often used with React Native.

+## **What is React Testing Library ?**
+React Testing Library is a JavaScript testing utility built specifically to test React components.
+It simulates user interactions on isolated components and asserts their outputs to ensure the UI is behaving correctly.

+React Testing Library provides virtual DOMs for testing React components.

+Any time we run tests without a web browser, we must have a virtual DOM to render the app, interact with the elements, and observe if the virtual DOM behaves like it should (like changing the width of a div on a button click).

 ## **How Is a Test Structured?**
 Testing involves checking if your code is functioning as it's supposed to by comparing the expected output with the actual output.